Mozilla Application Suite: Usability and accessibility

 Mozilla supported tabbed browsing, which allows users to open multiple Web pages in the same browser window.
 Originally only available through the MultiZilla extension, the feature was then implemented directly within the browser.
-Mozilla also belonged in the group of browsers who early on adopted customizable pop-up blocking, and granular cookie management, including cookie prompts.
+Early on, Mozilla adopted customizable pop-up blocking and granular cookie management, including cookie prompts.

-The browser had a number of features which helped users find information.
+The browser had features which helped users find information.
 First, Mozilla had an incremental find feature known as "find as you type".
-With this feature enabled, a user could simply begin typing a word while viewing a Web page, and the browser automatically searched for it and highlighted the first instance found.
+With this feature enabled, a user could begin typing a word while viewing a web page, and the browser automatically searched for it and highlighted the first instance found.
 As the user typed more of the word, the browser refined its search.

 Additionally, Mozilla supported the "custom keyword" feature.
-This feature allowed users to access their bookmarks from the location bar using keywords (and an optional query parameter).
-For example, using a custom keyword, a user could type "google apple" into the address bar and be redirected to the results of a Google search for "apple".

-For the mail and newsgroup component, the built-in Bayesian e-mail spam filter could effectively filter out unwanted e-mail spam after a period of training.
+This feature allowed users to access their bookmarks from the location bar using keywords and an optional query parameter.
+The built-in Bayesian e-mail spam filter could filter out unwanted e-mail spam after a period of training.